APPRENTICE CONDUCTOR PROGRAM

 Michael also has a great passion for organ music working as an organist at the Pro-Cathedral of the Assumption (North Bay).

 Manishya fell in love with singing and choral music when she joined the Mississauga Children’s Choir at age 12.
-She continued her studies in vocal music during high school through the RCM and the Regional Arts Program at St. Roch C.S.S.
+She continued her studies in vocal music during high school through RCM and the Regional Arts Program at St. Roch C.S.S.

 She is excited and grateful for this opportunity to work with the Exultate Chamber Singers!